AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_commandline.rst

    extra details and use examples.

 :option:`-P`:
+   Use indicated project file as the root project.
+Default options are taken from this project.
+All projects listed in --projects switches must be imported by the root project.

+:option:`--projects`, |rarg|:
-   Use indicated project file to identify units of interest for source coverage.
+   When using project files, consider units of interest from the given projects.

 :option:`--recursive`:
    When using project files to identify units of interest for source coverage,